About us.

 The Origin of SANLAND:

-Founded in 2021 by Soohee Lee, SANLAND draws inspiration from the Korean word “SAN,” meaning “mountain.”
-Mountains symbolize strength and stability, qualities we infuse into every landscape we create.
+Launched in 2021, by Soohee Lee, focusing on ecological landscape design, SANLAND draws inspiration from the Korean word “SAN,” meaning “mountain”, symbolizes the strength, stability, and qualities we infuse into every landscape we create.

 Eco-Friendly Practices: